-The idea that sexual assault morally corrupts and/or defiles the (usuallyfemale) victim forever, possibly to the point of barring them from marriage and/or True Love.
+The idea that extramarital sex, including sexual assault, morally corrupts and/or defiles one (where "one" is usuallyfemale) forever, possibly to the point of barring them from marriage and/or True Love.
 Usually present in settings in which virginity is particularly prized.
 Often used as further justification for why Rape Is a Special Kind of Evil, as the rapist is not only violently traumatizing the victim but also permanently rendering them unsuitable for marriage or otherwise unable to reach a Happily Ever After with a lover of their choosing.
 In modern works, the victim sometimes believes they are Defiled Forever only for a Love Interest to convince them otherwise before they get their Happily Ever After.
 Traditionally, the popular media sidestepped this issue or avoided it altogether whenever they could, due to the Hays Code and other factors.

-In a number of underdeveloped countries, largely Arabic-Muslim ones, this is sadly considered Truth in Television.
+In a number of cultures, both historically and currently, this is sadly considered Truth in Television.

 In real life, victims of violence (sexual or otherwise) may react in ways varying from being deeply traumatized for life even with the best help, through a relatively smooth recovery, all the way to (in less violent cases on the lighter end of the Questionable Consent spectrum) barely affected at all, or even surprised that what happened is considered a crime.

 Contrast Rape Is a Special Kind of Evil, where it is the attacker rather then the victim that is portrayed as irredeemable, and Rape Portrayed as Redemption for the opposite effect on the victim.